Into the Fields

 In most cases, SAF coordinates and pays for interns’ summer housing.
 Interns are responsible for paying all utility costs not included in the monthly rent.
 Interns can use their SAF stipend to help cover other basic living expenses.

 What are the documentary and theater projects?

 In addition to working full-time at a farmworker organization, SAF interns work on one of the following projects:

 Documentary students will get to know a group of workers more in-depth by conducting participatory documentary projects with workers to document their lives through photography, writing, and artwork.
 Students and workers will reflect on the documentary work together in discussions using popular education.
 Check out the documentary projects from past years.

 Theater students will perform a skit to initiate dialogue among farmworkers and to mobilize them to come up with solutions to the issues they face.
-Performances take place in labor camps in the Piedmont and eastern NC and address issues important to workers; the 2021 topic is occupational and mental health.
+Performances take place in labor camps in the Piedmont and eastern NC and address issues important to workers; the 2023 topics are current issues like heat stress and COVID.
 Read more about our theater work here.

 Do I need to have legal work authorization to apply?